Beta Quickstart

 After the first scan completes, use the console to confirm:

-Agents - the scan appears under
+- the scan appears under

 Jobs - the scanned path matches your intended target